 The ESEA Flexibility Waiver requires Indiana to administer a fully operational alternate assessment based on the 2014 college- and career-ready English/Language Arts and Mathematics Indiana Academic Standards by the spring of 2015.
-Indiana will administer the National Center and State Collaborative Assessment for English/Language Arts and Math.
-We will continue to use the Indiana Standards Tool for Alternate Reporting (ISTAR) to assess Science and Social Studies.
+Indiana will administer the National Center and State Collaborative Assessment for English/Language Arts and Math, and will continue to use the Indiana Standards Tool for Alternate Reporting (ISTAR) to assess Science and Social Studies.
 In addition, teachers may continue to monitor student progress related to functional skills utilizing ISTAR.

-National Center and State Collaborative (NCSC)
+English Language Arts and Math - National Center and State Collaborative (NCSC)

 NCSC is a project led by five centers and 24 states to build an alternate assessment based on alternate achievement standards (AA-AAS) for students with the most significant cognitive disabilities.
 The goal of the NCSC project is to ensure that students with the most significant cognitive disabilities achieve increasingly higher academic outcomes and leave high school ready for post-secondary options.